libraryofcelsus/Aetherius_AI_Assistant/readme.md

 **Ui is out of date, it will be updated after the new sub-agent system is finished.
 For the most current version, use the discord bot.
 Gradio Ui is just for testing purposes.**

-**I have just made a new API for Llama-2-Chat.
+**I have just made a new API for the project.
 Please give me feedback: https://github.com/libraryofcelsus/AetherNode**  <a target="_blank" href="https://colab.research.google.com/github/libraryofcelsus/Aetherius_AI_Assistant/blob/main/Colab%20Notebooks/AetherNode_Public_Api.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

-**Unfortunately my ssd and two ram slots on my motherboard just died.
-While I didn't lose much work for Aetherius, I did lose a side project I was working on.
-Work on Aetherius will be delayed for a week or two while I scramble to remake what I lost before I forget it.**
+**Back from my break, work will continue!**

 ------
 **Currently Working On**